Cuban baseball league system: Cuban Elite League

 Created in 2022, the Elite League (Liga Elite de Beisbol, or LEB) took over the former winter schedule that had been dominated by the National Series since its foundation season.
 It initially ran from October to February with a similar schedule and format as the SNB formerly had, with the winner of the championship series after the postseason playoffs assuming the role as Cuban representative to the Caribbean Series; starting in 2025, it was moved to a spring-summer schedule.

 Beginning with the 2023-24 LEB season, the top six teams of the Cuban National Series now directly qualify for the regular season of the Elite League; those teams may draft players from the lower twelve CNS teams.
 Previously, the Cuban National Series employing relegation of the lower eight teams halfway through the season.

-The Elite League has its roots in previous competitions that supplemented the main National Series: the Selective Series (1975-1995) and the Copa Revolución (1996-97).
+The Elite League has its roots in previous competitions that supplemented the main National Series: the Selective Series (1975–1995) and the Copa Revolución (1996–97).
 The Selective Series was established in 1975 with the goal of selecting players for the Cuban national team; in the Selective Series, like in the Elite League, rosters of the main National Series teams were whittled down into seven squads that would play an additional 54 games.

 Cuban National Series

-The National Series (Serie Nacional de Beisbol, or SNB) generally runs from March to July (beginning with the 2022 season) with a schedule of 98 games per team in the regular season.
+The National Series (Serie Nacional de Beisbol, or SNB) generally runs from September to January (beginning with the 2024–25 season) with a schedule of a minimum 98 games per team in the regular season.
 The series is then followed by three playoff rounds culminating in a championship.
 This series was originally played each winter since 1961-62 until the 2020–21 season, before being moved to the spring in 2022.
 There are 16 teams organized in a West League and an East League.
 The top four teams from each league advance to a playoff, with the winner crowned in the championship series.
 Two teams have dominated the National Series in recent years: Industriales and Santiago de Cuba.
-From 2014 to 2019, the SNB champion team advanced directly to the Caribbean Series proper.
+From 2014 to 2019, the SNB champion team advanced directly to the Caribbean Series proper, since 2025, the winning team is thus qualified for the Serie de las Americas.